|

 Sheriff

-Cagle – The candidates for Sheriff must be a total
+Cagle – The candidates for Sheriff must be a bunch

 want to do a damn thing and labeled something "not my job" more